Rescue and Renewal

 JP’s harlequin eggs ended up hatching in Cape Cod.
 It was admittedly astonishing to come down to breakfast and find a mason jar crawling with tiny black-and-red-and-yellow-decorated beetles.
 What happened to the creatures when JP released them into the lush gardens outside our rental house is something we’ll never know.
 Fortunately, Lotus’ story has a more gratifying ending.
 The following fall, Lotus opens the door to find a familiar face.
 And what’s more: the wetlands outside her village are beginning to return to their original splendor.

 When we care for the living world around us, there is no end to the surprises, delights, and redemption we experience in return.
 And when we recognize our limits and let things go, we are left to see the beauty uncovered within us.

 Did you enjoy this post?
 Make sure you don’t miss any others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox each week.

 Book published by Disney Hyperion.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!